MillyCodes/Pokedex/README.md

 # Pokédex

-A simple Pokédex displaying a trainer and his 3 pokemon.
-This page was built to practice web development.
-Built with Javascript utilizing OOP, functions and API calls, SASS, Bootstrap, Handbars and the Pokemon API.
+A simple Pokédex displaying a trainer and his 3 Pokemon.
+This page was built to practice web development skills.
+Built with Javascript utilizing OOP, functions and API calls, SASS, Bootstrap, Handlebars and the Pokemon API.

 ## LEGAL